 1. Heat oven to 400° F.

 2. Cook the pasta according to the package.
-Adding the cauliflower for last 3 minutes of cooking; drain and set aside.
+Adding the cauliflower for the last 3 minutes of cooking; drain and set aside.

 3. Mix together brown rice crumbs, chia, parsley, 2 tablespoons of the oil, salt and pepper.